The Asylum Act provides for the right to:

 Information by NGOs

-CPR provides free legal information to asylum seekers throughout the asylum procedure that broadly covers the information requirements provided in the law, including tailored information to unaccompanied children, on the basis of individual interviews and legal counselling.
+CPR provides free legal information to asylum applicants throughout the asylum procedure that broadly covers the information requirements provided in the law, including specific information on the border procedure and tailored information to unaccompanied children, on the basis of individual interviews and legal counselling.
+CPR also distributes leaflets with general information on the procedure and legal support, information on the border procedure and detention, and child-tailored information on the asylum procedure.
 Challenges in capacity have at times restricted the provision of legal information during the first instance asylum procedure (see Regular Procedure: Legal Assistance).
-Since the beginning of the operation of AIMA, CPR has faced challenges in contacting significant numbers of asylum seekers due to the lack of communication of their addresses.[12]
+Since the beginning of AIMA’s operation, CPR has faced challenges in contacting significant numbers of asylum applicants due to the lack of communication of their addresses.[12]
+The frequent change in accommodation location also hampered this contact particularly in the first half of 2024.

 In 2022, UNHCR launched the Help information website Portugal.[13]
 However, at the time of writing, the website is pending an update following AIMA’s establishment.